Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 4. Activate the Line guide.
-Double-tap the crosshairs.
-Align the handles to the segment on your plan that corresponds with your real-world measurement.
+Double-tap the crosshairs, and align the handles to the segment on your plan that corresponds with your real-world measurement.

-5. Tap the ratio beside Measure in the Precision menu and enter your real-world measurement into the second field.
+5. Tap the scale ratio beside Measure in the Precision menu, and enter your real-world measurement into the second field.
 When you exit the overlay, you’ll see the new scale ratio, 1:your-new-calculated-value.

 The Illustrated Version

 1. You can align any PDF or image to a particular scale on your canvas.
 To tie your design on screen to its real-world counterpart, it’s important that you know one real-life measurement of your plan.
 Check your plan for an already-noted measurement, or take out your tape measure and find an exact measurement of one wall, door, lot line or deck length.
 If you need to, jot it down on your canvas to remember it.

 With an infinite canvas, you can write anywhere and still have room for your plan.